 As we enjoy the holiday season and the beginning of a new year, we’re thrilled to announce a variety of innovative solutions and improvements designed to help you navigate your path to market with more efficiency than ever.
 From all-new drive-by-wire kits to a variety of additions to the Raptor hardware line, keep reading to learn what’s new this winter!

-New Eagle’s Autonomous Development Platform continues its expansion with the addition of the Ford Transit, Chevy Bolt, and Chevy Volt Drive-By-Wire (DBW) kits.
+New Eagle’s Autonomous Development Platform continues its expansion with the addition of three new drive-by-wire kits to the lineup of offerings.
 Built on ruggedized, certifiable hardware like automotive-grade OEM controllers, these kits not only deliver high levels of reliability for safety-critical applications, but easy scalability for seamless fleet deployment.
 Learn more about our autonomous solutions, or schedule a demo today!

 New Additions to the Raptor Hardware Line